gomurin0428/COM_BLAS/IBLASComplex_new_api_definitions.md

 ## Progress Notes (2025-09-21)
 - Implemented ZGerSimple, ZHemvSimple, and ZHerSimple in COM_BLAS along with managed tests, keeping documentation in sync.
 - Implemented ZSwap, ZIamax, and ZRot in COM_BLAS along with managed tests, updating TEXT_FILE_OVERVIEW.md accordingly.
+- Implemented ZSyrkSimple, ZSyr2kSimple, and ZHerkSimple in COM_BLAS with symmetric/hermitian mirroring helpers and verified managed coverage.

 ## 背景